Statutes

 I: Global activities

-7. Encouraging the establishment of national tenant organisations where needed,
+3. Encouraging the establishment of national tenant organisations where needed.

-8. Taking other actions that may further promote the objectives of the IUT.
+5. Taking other actions that will further promote the objectives of the IUT.

 II: Organising the tenants’ interests, through;

-1. Having national and regional organisations as members (Board Members / Members)
+1. having national and regional organisations as members (Board Members, Members and Associate Members ).

-2. Having as Associate Members; national or regional institutions and organisations working in the interests of tenants.
+2. having as Associated partners; national or regional institutions and organisations.

-There are three kinds of memberships in the IUT:
+There are three kinds of memberships and one kind of partnership in the

 1. Board members